hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 The payload in a POST request MUST be of content-type of "application/json" and MUST contain a JSON object {{RFC7159}} with the member "len" and/or "hint".
-The value of the "len" member MUST be between 8 and 64 (indicating the length of the length of the requested nonce value, in bytes).
-The "hint" member contains either be a rfc822Name, a dNSName, a uri, or a test value (based on the definition in the EvidenceHint structure from
+The value of the "len" member indicates the length of the requested nonce value in bytes.
+The "hint" member contains either be a rfc822Name, a dNSName, a uri, or a test value (based on the definition in the EvidenceHint structure from {{I-D.ietf-lamps-csr-attestation}}).
-{{I-D.ietf-lamps-csr-attestation}}).

 The EST server MAY request HTTP-based client authentication, as explained in Section 3.2.3 of {{RFC7030}}.